 Sprintax will determine your tax residency.
 If you are a nonresident for tax purposes and earned taxable income, then use Sprintax to help you through the process of completing your Federal and State tax return documents.
 If the software identifies you are a resident taxpayer then please follow instructions available on IRS.gov for individual resident taxpayer filing.

 Georgia Tech non-resident taxpayers who earned income should use the Sprintax software to complete your Federal and State tax returns.
 The OIE has paid Sprintax to cover the cost of the federal tax return for Georgia Tech non-resident students and scholars.
 You will be responsible for paying Sprintax to complete State tax filing, at a discounted rate for each state return you are required to file.

 The OIE will continue to assist Georgia Tech students and scholars to provide the paperwork and support to assist with filing for an ITIN and for a return of Social Security taxes (FICA) withheld in error.
 Individuals can also choose pay a discounted rate to Sprintax to complete the ITIN or Social Security taxes (FICA) withholding in error tax forms.

 Filing Taxes after April 18, 2017: Individuals are still required to file the applicable tax forms even after the deadline.
-You can continue to request a Sprintax Access Code using the instructions below, or refer to the information above to file the Form 8843.
+You can continue to request a Sprintax Access Code (if codes are still available) using the instructions below, or refer to the information above to file the Form 8843.